 Beach hut rooms in Ahau Tulum

 The Bali beach huts were what we came here for.
-Adorable little luxury beach huts, seconds from the beach, kitted out with create little extras to make them feel as hotel room like as possible.
-We took a ground floor huts, meaning that when 6am came I could quite literally roll out of our bed and down the path to the beach sunrise.
+Adorable little luxury beach huts, seconds from the beach, kitted out with great little extras to make them feel as hotel room-like as possible.
+We took a ground floor huts, meaning that when 6 am came I could quite literally roll out of our bed and down the path to the beach sunrise.

 Food in Tulum

 Why is Ahau Tulum the best hotel on the luxury strip?
 I spent a lot of my time in Tulum strolling around the big hotels looking for perfect Instagram shots (sounds sad, it possibly i, but it’s also a great way to explore).
 There’s a lot of (American) money kicking about these hotels, and prices reflect this.
 Looking over menus, Ahau definitely has one of the lower-priced menus, but never seemed to compromise on quality.
 The Spa here is reasonably priced and a lot friendlier than some, with one spa actually telling me they wouldn’t accommodate me as I wasn’t spending enough their $175 minimum.

 There are plenty of places to eat in Tulum, but Ahau is the only hotel on the strip to host an on-site vegan cafe, RawloveTulum, as well as accommodating vegans into their normal restaurant menu.
 Non hotel guests are welcome, and each day we sat down to chit chat with off the street yogi’s, all lining up for one of the cafe’s infamous smoothie bowls.
 Swinging hammock chairs, carved wooden seating, and the quiet background sound of crashing waves adds to the slightly hipster-feeling lazy day vibes.
 Staff are equally delightful, taking a genuine interest in their menu and your order.
 Needless to say, we had breakfast there every day.